shimotmk/mone/readme.txt

 - Update Appreciate Button Refactor setting panel to use ToolsPanel.
 - Update Blog card Refactor setting panel to use ToolsPanel.
 - Update Query Refactor setting panel to use ToolsPanel.
+- Update Mega menu Refactor setting panel to use ToolsPanel.

 = 1.6.0 = 2025-03-01